yaorg/node-measured/packages/measured-reporting/README.md

 ```

-It would of course be better to create a proper class and contribute it back as a new package for measured if it is generic and sharable.
+Consider creating a proper class and contributing it back to Measured if it is generic and sharable.

 ### [Logging Reporter Class](https://yaorg.github.io/node-measured/LoggingReporter.html)
-A very simple reporter that logs the metrics via the Logger.
+A simple reporter that logs the metrics via the Logger.

 See the [ReporterOptions](http://localhost:63342/node-measured/build/docs/packages/measured-reporting/global.html#ReporterOptions) for advanced configuration.